 IDDS 4.01

-The organization works in partnership with the individual, and his or her team according to the wishes of the individual, to develop and implement a plan that enables the fullest and most independent life possible in the community and promotes self-determination.
+The organization works in partnership with the individual and their team to develop and implement a plan that is consistent with their preferences and identified needs, enables the fullest and most independent life possible in the community, and promotes self-determination.

 IDDS 4.02

-Individuals with limited ability to make independent decisions receive help from the team in making choices and/or assuming responsibility for making decisions.
+Individuals with limited ability to make independent decisions receive help from their team in making choices and/or assuming responsibility for making decisions.

 IDDS 4.03

-An assessment-based service plan is developed in a timely manner with the full participation of persons served, and their family when appropriate, and includes:
+An assessment-based service plan is developed in a timely manner with the full participation of the individual and their team, and includes:

 agreed upon goals, desired outcomes, and timeframes for achieving them;